isabella232/objective-c-style-guide/README.md

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.
 Local variables should not contain underscores.

+**An exception** to this rule is inside `init` and `dealloc` methods, when it cannot be relied upon that an object is in a complete state, and therefor setter should not be getting called and `_` should be used.

 ## Comments

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.